X-Pypeline/X-Pypeline/docs/examples/index.rst

 .. ipython::

-    In [21]: from xpipeline.likelihood.xlikelihood import XLikelihood
+    In [21]: from xpipeline.likelihood.xlikelihood import XLikelihoodMap

+    In [22]: from xpipeline.core.xtimefrequencymap import XTimeFrequencyMapDict

+    In [22]: likelihoods = ['standard', 'plusenergy', 'crossenergy', ....:                'plusinc', 'crossinc']

     In [22]: mpp = projected_asds['f_plus'].to_m_ab()